edgarcastro/tech-test-million/README.md

 - ✅ CORS configuration for frontend-backend communication
 - ✅ Docker Compose setup for easy deployment
 - ✅ MongoDB data seeding with mock data
+- ✅ Unit tests with NUnit and Moq

 ## 🚀 Getting Started